kgclemow/06-Juicy-Breakout/README.md

 3. Added squeezing and stretching of the paddle
 4. Made the blocks fall off the screen when they are hit
 5. Made the blocks rotate as they are hit
-6. Made the ball wobble when it hits something
+6. Made the ball wobble when it hits something and added rotation
 7. Made the ball change color when it hits something
 8. Added particles when a block is hit
 9. Added a comet trail to the ball